 \section{Example of $k_\mathrm{eff}$ and $K_\mathrm{tot}$ computations}

-In order to illustrate a computation of the $k_\mathrm{eff}$ and $K_\mathrm{tot}$ parameters, we show in Fig.~ \ref{app:fig_explanation_keff} a simple fragmentation map for an hypothetical parent cation $A$ and its successive fragments $B$, $C$, $D$, $E$, $F$.
+In order to illustrate a computation of the $k_\mathrm{eff}$ and $K_\mathrm{tot}$ parameters, we show in Fig.~ \ref{app:fig_explanation_keff} a simple fragmentation map for an hypothetical parent cation $A$ and its successive fragments $B$, $C$, $D$, $E$, and $F$.
 In this simple example, the following equations give the different $k_\mathrm{eff}$ and $K_\mathrm{tot}$:

-\begin{adjustbox}{center,caption={Example of a fragmentation map for an initial species ($A$) which dissociates in several fragments $B$,$C$ etc… The fragmentation rates ($k_i$) and the branching ratios ($R^{X \rightarrow Y}$) permit to compute any effective fragmentation rate ($k_\mathrm{eff}^{A \cdots \rightarrow M}$) and the total loss rate of any X atom or molecular group ($K_\mathrm{tot}^{X-\mathrm{loss}}$).},label={app:fig_explanation_keff},nofloat=figure,vspace=\bigskipamount} \end{adjustbox}
+\begin{adjustbox}{center,caption={Example of a fragmentation map for an initial species ($A$) that dissociates into several fragments $B$, $C$, etc. The fragmentation rates ($k_i$) and the branching ratios ($R^{X \rightarrow Y}$) permit us to compute the effective fragmentation rates ($k_\mathrm{eff}^{A \cdots \rightarrow M}$) and the total loss rates ($K_\mathrm{tot}^{X-\mathrm{loss}}$) corresponding to the loss of a given X neutral fragment (atom or molecular group).}, label={app:fig_explanation_keff},nofloat=figure,vspace=\bigskipamount} \end{adjustbox}